 Sharon Schaveet, Biblical Productions owner and producer has filmed in Safed many times.
 She has gotten to know the town well and can recommend some interesting places to film.
 She talks of some of the town’s characters, “In the center of town you will find Mr. Zalman sitting next to his table.
 He is an expert in writing biblical texts, using careful, ornate strokes with his old ink pen.”

 The job of a scribe is called a ‘sofer’ in Hebrew and can only be undertaken by someone who is religiously observant, understands the laws relating to the task (of which there are thousands) and has undertaken an apprenticeship.
 Scribes all need to be of good character and have a lot of patience – each document has laws relating to the size, style and layout required.

-Torah scrolls must be hand written in order to be kosher.
-Every letter needs to be written with pure thoughts and intentions on the mind of the sofer and extra care needs to be taken.
+Torah scrolls must be handwritten in order to be kosher.
+Every letter needs to be written with pure thoughts and intentions in the mind of the sofer and extra care needs to be taken.
 Should a mistake be made whilst writing any of the names of G-d, it cannot be corrected as Jews are not allowed to blot out His name.
-Therefore the whole sheet of parchment becomes impure and must be discarded (for burial not destruction), leaving the scribe to begin that section of the scroll all over again.
+Therefore the whole sheet of parchment becomes impure and must be discarded (for burial, not destruction), leaving the scribe to begin that section of the scroll all over again.

 Filming in Sefad

 At Biblical Productions we don’t just recommend filming locations; we explore them ourselves to find out specific places that would enhance your documentary or film.
 Here are some of our recommended film locations in Sefad.